 Ford Fusion Prices - How Much is a Ford Fusion?

-To avoid overpaying on a new Ford Fusion, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Ford Fusion, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The S and SE models are well-equipped with a rearview camera and 2.5 liter four cylinder engine.
 The optional Appearance package upgrades to 18 inch wheels and a rear spoiler.
 Heated leather seats, heated mirrors and keyless ignition are a few creature comforts found in the Luxury package (available on the SE model only).
 The 2017 Ford Fusion is retailing for about $28,905 MSRP for a decently furnished SE model with all wheel drive.

 Ford introduced a Platinum trim this year for the Fusion, retailing for around $36,750 MSRP.
 Customers who upgrade to this level receive adaptive cruise control with frontal collision warning, deluxe leather trim, automatic wipers, and optional sunroof.
 Drivers who want a more powerful engine should wait for the V6 Sport model available later this year.
 The turbocharged engine will deliver the acceleration, and the nine speaker sound system will enhance every ride.

 For all of its aesthetic features, the 2017 Ford Fusion doesn't skimp on safety.
 Standard features include expanded airbags (front knee and side curtain) and the popular MyKey system which sets limits on extra keys given to children, valets and other occasional drivers.
 Braking distance is average and five out of five stars were given for overall crash protection.